evidhai/notes-techpechu-com/pages/CodePipeline.md

   Cross region deployment is possible ie) Code pipeline can be in one region and CodeDeploy can be in another region
   #+END_NOTE
--
+- The stages in codepipeline can be both sequential or parallel -